Preschool Lesson Plan: Format & Ideas [10 Free Templates]

-A Preschool Lesson Plan is created by a school teacher or home teacher that outlines the objectives and activities for a week or a year of class.
+A Lesson Plan is created by a school teacher or home teacher that outlines the objectives and activities for a week or a year of a preschool class.

-Lesson plans ensure preschoolers can both play and meet learning benchmarks for kindergarten.
+Lesson plans ensure that the children can both play and meet learning benchmarks for kindergarten.
 They include additional details like materials, locations, and assessments involved on any given school day.

 When you put your ideas on paper, this gives you a reference to facilitate lessons smoothly.
-Preschool lesson plans also ensure that your planning is intentional and curated around the needs of your children.
+Lesson plans also ensure that your planning is intentional and curated around the needs of your children.
 These needs include having fun, learning at the appropriate developmental levels, and meeting benchmarks for kindergarten.

 Additionally, written plans document your professionalism to parents, supervisors, and accreditation entities.
 They showcase how objectives are met through your lessons.
 Lastly, lesson plans help you document multiple approaches to an activity to accommodate children of differing ability levels.

-While preschool lesson plans can be formatted in a number of ways, there are some general categories that make up a well-structured plan.
+While such lesson plans can be formatted in a number of ways, there are some general categories that make up a well-structured plan.

 Use the list below to make sure your lesson plan contains all the necessary information: